D.I.C.E. Award for Family Game of the Year

 The D.I.C.E.
 Award for Family Game of the Year is an award presented annually by the Academy of Interactive Arts & Sciences during the D.I.C.E.
 Awards.
 This award recognizes "the best title of any genre towards a shared, family gaming experience.
 The title's play dynamics must be suitable for a younger audience but can appeal to adults as well.
 These games often offer a mini-game component and encourage group play".
 All active creative/technical, business, and affiliate members of the Academy are qualified to vote for this category.
 Originally only offered as a computer game category, the first winner was Lego Island, developed and published by Mindscape.
 The first console winner was Pokémon Snap in 2000.
 Since condensing the computer and console awards into a single category (briefly introduced in 2003), the first winner of the current version was Guitar Hero in 2006.

-The award's most recent winner is Astro Bot, developed by Team Asobi and published by Sony Interactive Entertainment.
+The award's most recent winner is Lego Party, developed by SMG Studio and published by Fictions.